Sylvvvch/Sylvvvch.github.io/README.md

-# Hi I am Sylvie Chen
-## I am in Seattle wish u a happy new year!🎆

 Welcome to my fancy GitHub website!
 Here, you'll find all sorts of amazing content.

 [About](#about) | [Features](#features) | [Usage](#usage) | [Contribute](#contribute) | [License](#license)